stockphrase/no-silo/content/resources/FAQs/index.md

 > ### Yes!

 I will be happy to accommodate students whose schedules conflict with my office hours.
 Contact me and we can work out the details.
-If we are unable to find a time that works for both of us, [RWIT](https://students.dartmouth.edu/rwit/) is another excellent option.
+If we are unable to find a time that works for both of us, the Dartmouth [Writing Center](https://writing.dartmouth.edu/support/writing-center) is another excellent option.

 {{< /details >}}